-While running the short term and intermediate term programs, Fermilab, in collaboration with its partner institutions, would design and start the construction of the beamline and detectors of the third-generation neutrino experiment LBNE (Long Baseline Neutrino Experiment) and a multi-MW proton accelerator Project X, providing the leading neutrino program in the world and a long term future for U.S. High Energy Physics at the Intensity Frontier.
-The LBNE far-detector with a few hundred kton water-Cerenkov-equivalent fiducial mass would be located at a site such as Homestake, South Dakota (1,300 km from Fermilab).
+While running the short term and intermediate term programs, Fermilab, in collaboration with its partner institutions, would design and start the construction of the beamline and detectors of LBNE, and a multi-MW proton accelerator Project X, providing the leading neutrino program in the world and a long term future for U.S. particle physics at the Intensity Frontier.
+The LBNE far-detector with a few hundred kton water-Cerenkov detector or a few ten kton Liquid Argon detector would be located at a site such as Homestake, South Dakota (1,300 km from Fermilab).
 This large underground detector is also for proton decay, and supernovae measurements.
 LBNE could start running with a 700 kW beam, followed by Project X's 2 MW beam.
 Because Project X provides a proton beam for neutrinos simultaneously with powerful and flexible proton beams at 3 GeV and 8 GeV, it would create an opportunity to markedly enhance the sensitivity for the $\mu \rightarrow e$ conversion process and to enable precise measurements of rare K decays with unique sensitivity in the world, a factor of 10 to 100 better than is possible elsewhere.